Open-MRV/tutorials/docs/qgis.md

 1. Add the QuickMap Services plugin by going to *Plugins* and *Manage and Install Plugins...* and searching *QuickMapServices* and clicking the *Install Plugin* button.
 2. Open the QMS search panel by going to the *Web* toolbar -> *QuickMapServices* ->  *Search QGMS Panel*.
 3. In the panel that appears on the right of the screen, search for 'Satellite' and choose a dataset by selecting *Add*.
 The basemap will be added to the map.
+In this example, the 'ESRI Satellite' layer was selected.
+You can navigate the map using your mouse, and zoom in and out with the mouse scroll bar.

 ![](figures/m1.2/m1.2.1/quickservice.JPG)